 Starting out in theater on Cape Cod, Bacon got friendly with Jimmy Stewart and Henry Fonda, then unknowns.
 And he would later use these and other connections to struggle up the rungs of success in Hollywood.

-For Bacon, the solution was to find a gay woman that he could marry: singer Gretta Keller.
-The two married in 1942, and Greta was soon pregnant.
-Greta was a singer and actress whose career would span nearly 50 years.
-She revealed later in life that the marriage was merely one of convenience so that both could pursue their careers.
+For Bacon, the solution was to find a gay woman he could marry: singer and actress Greta Keller.
+The two married in 1942, and Greta soon got pregnant.
+Greta’s career would span nearly 50 years.
+She revealed later in life that they married merely for convenience so that both could pursue their careers.

-David Bacon found the role of the Masked Marvel, though it is the one he is most remembered for today.
+David Bacon found the role of the Masked Marvel embarrassing, though people remember him most for it.
 Oddly, David was not the only member of the cast of the Masked Marvel to be murdered.
 A fellow actor, Rod Bacon, also was murdered a few years later in 1948.